-David was the father of Solomon, whose mother had been Uriah’s wife, Solomon the father of Rehoboam, … Matthan the father of Jacob, and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.”
+David was the father of Solomon, whose mother had been Uriah’s wife, … Matthan the father of Jacob, and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.”
 (Mt 1:1–16, NIV)

-What is your response when you are being called by the Lord to do something?
-What obstacles prevent you from replying: “You see before you the Lord’s servant, let it happen to me as you have said”?
+What is your response when you are called by God to do something?
+At what stage will your reply be: “You see before you the Lord’s servant, let it happen to me as you have said”?

 “At that time Mary got ready and hurried to a town in the hill country of Judea, where she entered Zechariah’s home and greeted Elizabeth.
 When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
 In a loud voice she exclaimed: ‘Blessed are you among women, and blessed is the child you will bear!
 But why am I so favored, that the mother of my Lord should come to me?
 As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
 Blessed is she who has believed that the Lord would fulfill his promises to her!’